“Cure the sick, raise the dead,

 Daily Prayer This Week

 As Jesus heals, he gives courage.
-As he carries out his ministry of healing and announcing the terrific news of the closeness of the Kingdom of God, he is filled with compassion for all those who suffer and who need this encouraging news.
+As he carries out his ministry of healing and announcing the good news of the closeness of the Kingdom of God, he is filled with compassion for all those who suffer and who need this encouraging news.
 So Jesus calls us to join him.
 This isn't the call to priesthood or religious life.
-This is the universal call addressed to all of us to see with his own compassionate eyes and to reach out and heal others.
+This is the universal call addressed to all of us to see with the same compassionate eyes of Jesus and to reach out and heal others.
 As Jesus sends us, he knows that we will encounter resistance and opposition - sometimes from within our own heart first, but certainly from others.
 He always tells us not to be afraid.
 Even when things happen that take away our peace, our peace will be given back to us.
-He knows he is sending us like sheep among the wolves of this world, and so he to be both wise and simple - two great gifts for our mission.
+He knows he is sending us like sheep among the wolves of this world, and so he asks us to be both wise and simple - two great gifts for our mission.
 He assures us that even when we don't know how to speak tender or reconciling words, the Spirit will speak through us.
 The only thing we need to fear is the stuff we get into that can actually destroy our soul.

 What a great week to ask for the grace to be responsive to his call!
 All week, with attentive eyes, we can see with Jesus' own compassion, where he is directing our heart to love and to heal.
 We begin the week with such a great orientation.
-Jesus invites us to come to him with our burdens and the stuff that weighs us down and he sends us.
+Jesus invites us to come to him with our burdens and the stuff that weighs us down and then he sends us.
 He doesn't say we are not supposed to expect burdens.
 He just invites us to take up his burden, the ministry he gives to each of us.

 Each day, following our pattern of focusing throughout the day in brief moments of conversation and connection with the Lord, we can consciously recognize the “calls” the Lord has given us and is offering us.
 And we can acknowledge them, accept them, embrace them.
 Of course, our primary relationships are all the ways we live our discipleship call.
 So often though, these relationships are where we need the greatest courage to be tender, compassionate and courageous in loving, in letting the Spirit speak through us.
 Let's ask ourselves all week: how can I bring healing and peace to each important relationship in my life?
 And, where I'm afraid, or resistant, or even where I've given up, that can be the place of the deepest and most important prayer of the week.
 It certainly can be the place we come to Jesus to be refreshed.